vhscom/svelte-headlessui-starter/README.md

 ## Rights

-Launch your next app with SvelteKit and Headless UI.<br>
+Launch your next Svelte app using Headless UI.<br>
 Copyright (C) 2022  VHS \<vhsdev@tutanota.com\> (https://vhs.codeberg.page)

-SvelteKit Headless UI Starter is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Svelte Headless UI Starter is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.